bachmannpatrick/CLVTools/cran-comments.md

 # Comment from the authors
 This is the initial release of the CLVTools package.
 It provides convenient methods to estimate customer lifetime value from transaction data.

 This is the 2nd re-submission after the first two submissions were rejected in the pre-tests because the examples run for too long on windows.
-We have misread the timing previously and have now (hopefully) marked the correct examples to not be tested anymore.
+We have misread the timings of the examples previously and have now (hopefully) marked the correct examples to not be tested anymore.

 ## Test environments